 - If you will be watching the fireworks outside the VIP Viewing Area, bring a radio to broadcast the music to the fireworks choreography for every one to hear (a sound system is provided in the VIP Viewing Area).

-- Rain gear on an inclement evening.
+- Flashlights and maybe rain gear on an inclement evening.

 - A trash bag to help keep the area clean.